matthewwin29/EGL315GroupC/README.md

     ~ used to send command to pandora box, eg (jump to cue,jump to specific sequence,play/pause video)
 - Grandma 3
     ~ Used to control lightings and lighting cue lists
-- Pro Tools
-    ~ used for controlling which speaker outputs what audio at specific time stamps
 - VNC Viewer
     ~ Used to access Raspberry Pis on the laptop
 - Christie's Server Management